vippsas/vipps-partner/README.md

    [portal.vipps.no](https://portal.vipps.no)
    and selects the correct product and partner.
 2. Vipps completes customer control (KYC, PEP, AML, etc).
-3. The merchant is notified that their application is approved and can use Vipps.
+3. The merchant is notified by Vipps that their application is approved and can use Vipps.
+4. The merchant notifies the partner that the application is approved and also sends the new MSN to the partner.

 The merchant can check the status of their application on [portal.vipps.no](https://portal.vipps.no)